iamshadmirza/BlogsByShad/blogs/rn-animation-heads/index.md

 ## Step 3: Setup PanResponder

 If you have worked with React Native Animation before, you probably know what is a `PanResponder`.
-It helps us record gestures on any component and perform animation.
+It helps us record gestures on any component and performs animation.
 I'll explain everything from basics so don't worry even if you are new to this 😄.

 ```js
 // imports